Case study - How leading organizations solved security challenges leveraging NHIM

 Dorene Rettas:

 Hi, welcome back for those of you who are with us at the prior sessions.
-So once again, I'm Dorene Rettas, I'm the co-founder of CyberSsecurity Tribe.
+So once again, I'm Dorene Rettas, I'm the co-founder of CyberSecurity Tribe.
 And again, I'm gonna thank our sponsor because I can't leave them out, Oasis.

 So this is the final session on non-human identity: the risks, the reality and how to manage.
 In this last session, how leading organizations solve security challenges leveraging solved security challenges.
 Sorry, Roey Rozi, the director of Solution Architecture with Oasis Security, is gonna discuss specific hurdles that organizations have faced with non-human identity security across a rapidly growing cloud environment prior to adopting a non-human identity management platform.